Call now in confidence immediate help & advice 24/7

 • They will benefit from the multidisciplinary team who will be able to share their knowledge and expertise.

-• During their stay in rehab, the individual will be protected from the usual temptations.
+• During their stay in drug and alcohol rehab, the individual will be protected from the usual temptations.
 This greatly increases the likelihood that they will make it through the first few weeks of recovery when they are most likely to relapse.
 By making it past early recovery the person’s chances of long term recovery are greatly increased.

 • They will have the opportunity to pick up the skills and tools they need in order to make a successful life in recovery.
 This is vital because it means they will be able to cope once they return home.